pchanas/KibanaRatioCalculation/README.md

 # References and Thanks
 This plugin is largerly inspired from [Oxalide/kibana_metric_vis_colors](https://github.com/Oxalide/kibana_metric_vis_colors), Kibana legacy metric plugin and [Tim Roes tutorials](https://www.timroes.de/2015/12/06/writing-kibana-4-plugins-visualizations-using-data/) (many thanks to him for his clear and efficient web site).

+Thanks to [jpparis-orange](https://github.com/jpparis-orange) for his valuable help on github.

 # How to install it